Southern Cornbread Dressing

 Looking for more inspired holiday recipes?
 Try these other favorites:

 • Turkey Neck Gravy – a rich and flavorful sauce that elevates any meal to the next level.
-Made from the pan drippings, turkey neck, and giblets it adds flavor to the turkey as well as your favorite dressing and mashed potatoes.
+Made from pan drippings, turkey neck, and giblets, it adds flavor to the turkey, your favorite dressing, and mashed potatoes.

 • Orange Cranberry Sauce – Skip the can of jellied cranberry sauce.
 This homemade recipe is ready in 15 minutes.
 Flavored with orange juice and orange zest, this cranberry sauce is a must on your Thanksgiving table.